kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
   Yes.
-It can easily be disabled universally by turning off the feature gate or setting the `trafficPolicy` field to some other value for a Service.
+It can easily be disabled universally by turning off the feature gate or setting the annotation to some other value for a Service.

 * **What happens if we reenable the feature if it was previously rolled back?**
   EndpointSlices hints will be added again resulting in changes to existing